gregjewi/RealTimeRecs-gregjewi/docs/index.rst

 Information only relevant to GLWA's application will be indicated with the key (GLWA).

 The purpose of this documentation is to provide information on the following:
-    * **Decision Support Dashboard**: Interpretting and using the recommendations provided through the visualization dashboards.
+    * **Decision-Support Dashboard**: Introduce the Decision-Support Dashboard and information about how to use the recommendations provided.
-    * **Decision Engine Workflow**: Explanation about the structure and procedure to provide recommendations.
+    * **Recommendation Engine Workflow**: Explanation about the structure and procedure to provide recommendations.
+Provide evidence supporting current implementation.
-    * **Theory**: Provide description of the theoretic framework through which real-time recommendations are generated.
+    * **Theory**: Describe the framework through which real-time recommendations are generated.
     * **Software & Applications**: Outline application workflow and highlight key functionality of scripts and packages.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

-   About
+   ExecutiveSummary
+   GettingStarted
    DecisionSupportDashboard
-   LoginGrafana
    RealTimeWorkFlow
+   MethodologyAndResults
    SoftwareAndApplications
-   WaterExchangeMarket
-   DeterminingParameters
-   Theory
+   EvaluationPlan
+   FutureWork
+   SupportingDocumenation

 Indices and tables